Archive for » May, 2011 «

 This digital sketch I’ve created is from a photo I took of the Hubs at Lake Michigan last year.
 We always try to spend a weekend by the water somewhere for our anniversary each year, so this was one of those trips.

-John at the Lake Sketch
+John at the Lake Digital Art

 Ahh, memories.
 That’s the stuff, isn’t it?